kidonng/preview.fish/README.md

 ```
 $ preview shell.sh
    1 echo Hello world!
-   2 echo This is shell file example
+   2 echo This is an example of a file
 ```

 An awesome use case is to combine the plugin with [fzf.fish](https://github.com/PatrickF1/fzf.fish):